 Sometimes, people do well and sometimes they miss the mark.
 Ellen Degeneres once had a section in a stand up routine where she discussed how packaging had gotten ridiculous.
 She was saying that these days, you need scissors to get into a pack of scissors.

 When I see things like that, I often feel that those people who designed the packaging for an item missed the point.
 When you’re putting together a product, you have to stop and think about how users are going to access your product.
 When it comes to things like packaging, even though the outer wrapper isn’t what someone really bought, it is still the first thing that the user comes in contact with and, as such, will be their first interaction with your product.
 It is the same for websites.
 If you have a terrible landing page that doesn’t allow users to find the meat of your site easily, then your packaging is failing your product.
+If you already have an idea about the design of your custom soap packaging, request a quote from yourboxsolution so they can print it for you!

 Keeping with the Times